The Importance of Regular Septic Tank Maintenance

 Over time, waste and water particles solidify and clog up your septic system.
 This obstructs your piping, which causes significant plumbing backups.
 Clogged tanks lead to leaky pipes, blockages, and foul odors circulating throughout your home.
 The pressure produced from excessive buildup can result in fractures or cracks forming in your septic tank.
 Compromised septic tanks can cause serious and expensive property damages.
 Upholding a consistent septic tank maintenance schedule also provides the opportunity to remove obstructive items from your plumbing system, before they cause serious buildups or damages.

 Adhering to a regular maintenance prevents dangerous property contamination.
 Clogged septic tanks can overflow, and hazardous waste and water can subsequently spill onto your property.
 This contaminated material compromises your groundwater and poses a severe public health risk.
 Septic tank waste is essentially raw sewage, which contains harmful bacteria, viruses, and parasites.
 Some of these pathogens can cause severe airborne infections.
 This waste pollutes the environment and significantly increases the risk of developing serious illnesses.
 Damaged or overflowing septic tanks can produce foul odors that cause respiratory illnesses as well.
 Performing regular septic maintenance can eliminate the risk of contaminating your property.

 Impacts Your Home or Property’s Resale Value

 Septic tank maintenance is crucial to the safety of your home or property.
-Pumping and emptying your septic tank every three to five years and getting maintenance every 6 months prevents potential damages and contamination.
+Getting maintenance every 6 months prevents potential damages and contamination.
 Here at Acuantia, we are committed to ensuring the integrity and longevity of your septic tank, and therefore the health and safety of your home.
 Contact us here for further maintenance information and available services!